elisabattista/rough-volatility-forecasting/README.md

 * `PRESENTATION.pdf` — Thesis presentation
 * `Project_Overview.md` — Detailed discussion of the project and research process

-Implementation notebooks and supporting material will be added progressively.
+Implementation notebooks, calibration procedures and additional empirical results will be added progressively.

 ---